Year 2

 Year 2 Key Information

 For this term, PE is timetabled for every Tuesday and Friday.
-We will be doing Lacrosse on Tuesdays and Football on Fridays.
+We will be doing Lacrosse on Tuesdays and Athletics on Fridays.
 Please ensure that all earrings are removed on those days and that your child has their full PE kit in school.
 Please make sure that your child has a colder weather PE kit in school, including spare socks and trainers.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________